-- The importance of organizational design for effective strategy execution - The need to match appropriate structures to strategies - The different types of structures and the specific strategies they support - The evolution of structures in tandem with the growth of the firm - The emerging new configurations for firms to succeed at strategy execution in the new era of technology and innovation
+- The importance of organizational design for effective strategy execution - The need to match appropriate structures to strategies - The different types of structures and the specific strategies these support - The control system view for strategy and types of strategic control systems - The approaches to restructuring and their strategic intent for turnaround and transformation

-- Hill et al: Chapter 12 (Sections 12-1, 12-2, 12-3) - Cross R., Edmondson A. & Murphy W. "A Noble Purpose Alone Won't Transform Your Company" MIT Sloan Management Review, Winter 2020 - Martin R.L. & Riel J. "The One Thing You Need to Know About Managing Functions" Harvard Business Review, July-August 2019
+- Rothaermel: Chapter 11 - Nair L., Dalton N., Hull P. & Kerr W. "Use Purpose to Transform Your Workplace" Harvard Business Review, March-April 2022 - Cross R., Edmondson A. & Murphy W. "A Noble Purpose Alone Won't Transform Your Company" MIT Sloan Management Review, Winter 2020

+• Amazon.com, Inc